On a snowy winter day, there’s nothing like a hot bowl of homemade soup to warm you up!

 The good news is this warm and cozy comfort food isn’t high in fat.
 This chowder uses slimming potatoes and non-dairy milk instead of fattening cream for its richness and creaminess.

-So grab a pair of wooly socks and whip up some of this scrumptious soup … and then enjoy the yummy compliments passed around the table to you.
+So grab a pair of thick and cozy socks and whip up some of this scrumptious soup … and then enjoy the yummy compliments passed around the table to you.

 - 1 small carrot, diced – optional